lnguyen99/FlashCard/README.md

 ## FLASH CARD APP

-Course work for CodePath, Mobie App Design, Android track Learning and Lab Progress are documented in @CourseProgress directory, with app walk-through and feature checklist for specific lab
+Course work for CodePath, Mobie App Design, Android track Learning and Lab Progress are documented in [a dedicated directory](CourseProgress) directory, with app walk-through and feature checklist for specific lab

 ### App Description
 Lightweight, simple app to study using the flashcards method.